ZeeSpire/zss-afk-site/_posts/en/2022-09-04-crama-de-piatra-a-boutique-winery-with-a-huge-potential.markdown

 layout: post.en
 type: post

-h1_title: Crama de Piatra, Romania
-title: Crama de Piatra - a boutique winery with a huge potential
+title: Crama de Piatra - a boutique winery from Romania
 front_page_title: Crama de Piatra - a boutique winery with a huge potential
+article_title: Crama de Piatra - a boutique winery with a huge potential

 published: 04 September 2022
 last_modified_at: 04 September 2022